An online library of English translations of key selected writings on contemporary art in Japan

 A qualitative design research project commissioned by Adobe.

-A new 112-page booklet about overcoming “Creative Constipation™.”
+A 112-page booklet about overcoming “Creative Constipation™.”

 Ian Lynam is faculty at Temple University’s NASAD-accredited Japan Campus.